stephen-dk/HR-Analysis-2/README.md

 ## Problem Statement

 1. What is our total sales from 2019 to 2020.
-2. what is the total quantity of goods sold in boston in 2019.
+2. what was the total quantity of goods sold in boston in 2019.
 3. Most sold product.
 4. Least sold product
 5. Most sold product in in New York City.